TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/marksheets/ms-pos.md

 {% include faq.html explain="Sorting" %}

-You can sort any column on the **Tracking Sheet**, e.g., you can sort on the pupils by their results.
+You can sort any column on the tracking sheet, e.g., you can sort on the pupils by their results.

 [Learn more about sorting marksheets](sorting)